Ommel-Samvirke/OmmelSamvirke/Docs/Features/Pages/Queries.md

 - Get a PageTemplate by Id ✅

 ## Page
-- Get a Page by Id ❌
+- Get a Page by Id ✅
-- Get all Page names by community Id ❌
+- Get all Pages by community Id ❌
 - Get next page from current community ❌
 - Get previous page from current community ❌